pikonha/Foton-Gallery/README.md

 - Every Mongoose model are created dynamically through the files placed inside database/mongo directory (the file name should be the same as the model name)
 - GraphQL queries and resolvers are isolated from the schema to be possible to use them in any place.

+### What I've learned

+- How to create GraphQL Queries/Resolvers
+- How to structure a GraphQL project
+- Hot to integrate GraphQL with MongoDB through Mongoose